uk-gov-mirror/alphagov.digitalmarketplace-runner/README.md

 Print which branches you're running for each app.

 #### R / Restart
-Restart any failed or down apps using `make run-app`.
+Restart any failed or down apps using `invoke run-app`.

 #### RB / Rebuild
-Rebuild and restart any failed or down apps using `make rebuild`, which also does NPM install and frontend-build.
+Rebuild and restart any failed or down apps using `invoke rebuild`, which also does NPM install and frontend-build.

 #### F / Filter
 By default, incoming logs from all apps are interleaved together.
 You can use this to toggle on a filter to show only